Dead-end street: Isolation and connection

+Density

 In the development context and planning literature of North America, culs-de-sac have been associated with low-density residential development.
 Sustainable development theorists and proponents claim that to be, in some undefined way, inefficient.
 The increased prevalence of cul-de-sac streets occurred in the 1960s and 1970s, a period of rapid economic and city expansion, when a detached house on a large lot meant an ideal form of habitation.
 The temporal coincidence of the wide adoption of a street type and an increasing demand for large lots and houses suggests a necessary relationship between street type and unit density.

 Historically, however, the earliest systematic application of the cul-de-sac street type by Raymond Unwin (1909) had a unit density between 8 and 12 /acre, considerably higher than mid-to-late 20th century.
 Even in the 21st century, developments rarely achieve densities above 5 to 7 /acre in the suburbs.
 Conversely, early 1950s suburban developments that were laid out on a grid exhibit similar low densities.
 Evidently, street, network type and density are not linked causally; other factors, such as land scarcity and income, influence the outcome as, for example, in cities that are landlocked or that have low average incomes.

+Accessibility of services

 Another concern is often voiced by emergency services, which can have difficulty locating streets when a community consists of a large number of similarly named culs-de-sac; also, large fire response vehicles, in particular, can have great difficulty with turning around in a cul-de-sac.
 However, confusing street naming is not a necessary outcome of street network design and can be improved.
 The practice of naming orthogonal networks by numbers and letters in the corresponding cardinal directions has been criticized by Camilo Sitte as lacking imagination.
 Nonetheless, police and fire departments now use advanced GPS systems that quickly locate the destination and the shortest path to follow.

 School buses can also have a hard time turning around, which means that children who live in a cul-de-sac must often walk to a bus stop on a main through-road.
-However, recent research on obesity and urban planning suggests that to be a possible advantage because it enables children to get daily physical activity.
-Longer walking distances, however, reduce interest to use buses especially when a car is available.
+However, research on obesity and urban planning suggests that to be a possible advantage because it enables children to get daily physical activity.
+Longer walking distances, however, reduce interest in using buses especially when a car is available.
 This disincentive to walking to a school bus-stop can be overcome in planned cul-de-sac streets by regulating their maximum length to about 500 ft, as was recommended and practiced by R. Unwin and others.